Table of Contents

 If you are in your pre-pubertal years, you are the perfect candidate to build bone before your peak bone mass stage.
 You should exercise hard, play hard, and be sure that you have the nutrition to support the bones.
 Eventually, you will have a wonderful peak bone mass that you will maintain through your adult life.

-Share this important information with your children and grandchildren!
+A strong reason to play with your children and grandchildren!

 Before we discuss the role of nutrition in reversing osteoporosis, let’s look at research that shows how a specific exercise routine can play an important role in building bone.